jeog/TDAmeritradeAPI/README.md

 customize for their particular needs.
 The user retrieves an access code(see below), and then uses the library to request an access token, which is refreshed automatically.

-- It does not parse returned data, returning [json](https://github.com/nlohmann/json) objects (C++) for the user to handle as they see fit.
-It returns nn-parsed json strings for the C interface and python builtin objects via json.loads().
+- It does not completely parse returned data, allowing users to handle it as they see fit.
+    - C++ interface returns [json](https://github.com/nlohmann/json) objects
+    - C interface populates char buffers w/ un-parsed json strings
+    - Python interface returns builtin objects(list, dict etc.) via json.loads().

 - This is a new library, built by a single developer, for an API that is still in flux.
 As such you should expect plenty of bumps along the way, with changes to both the interface and the implementation.